influxdata/docs-v2/content/influxdb/v2.3/reference/release-notes/influxdb.md

 ### Security updates

 Several security issues were fixed in dependencies and the toolchain used to build InfluxDB, including:
-- An issue in the `gopkg.in/yaml.v3` package import that could lead to a DoS in the templates service
+- An issue in the `gopkg.in/yaml.v3` package import that could lead to a DoS in the templates service.
 - An issue in the `github.com/buger/jsonparser` package import that could potentially lead to a DoS in storage authorization
 - The cumulative security fixes for [Go 1.18.3](https://go.dev/doc/devel/release#go1.18.minor) since Go 1.17.8 are included in this release.
   This addresses the following issues that affect InfluxDB: